ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

 ## Hook up the Logout

 For now, we will add a logout button to the `TeaPage`.
 The button will log out the user and navigate to the login page so they can log in again.
-We will need to make changes to the following files:

-- `src/app/tea/tea.page.spec.ts`
-- `src/app/tea/tea.page.ts`
-- `src/app/tea/tea.page.html`

 ### Inject the Services

 #### Test

+Mock the injected services.

+**`src/app/tea/tea.page.spec.ts`**

 ```typescript
 import { AuthenticationService, SessionVaultService } from '@app/core';